More Grants & Guidance

 Indigo Gold is a small business which proivdes a variety of services, however, they also provide, without obligation, free grant lists, grant writing tips and a grant group on Facebook.
 To take advantage of these free tools go to Indigo Gold.

 • These are just some of the grants open.
-Go to the searching links above to find more.
+Go to the searching links to find more.

-Tourism and Events Queensland Event Funding Program
+Tourism and Events Queensland Event Funding Program - Events Queensland invests in and/or supports events across three major program groups

 NAB Foundation & Grants Grants are available for projects that help communities prepare for natural disasters, support long-term recovery and build resilience to future disasters and climate change.

 Health & Wellbeing Qld Aims to encourage and support community-led initiatives across the state to improve the health and wellbeing of young Queenslanders, focusing on nutrition, physical activity, sleep, wellbeing, and/or health equity.
+Key Dates: check website

 Catalyst Fund – Roddenberry Foundation - open year-round - up to $15,000 - for early-stage, innovative, and unconventional ideas that address urgent challenges.
 They’re looking for ideas that challenge our thinking, that compel us to see a problem in a new light; and whose creativity and imagination redefine notions of what can be done and how.